Everyone planning a trip to the Philippines will hear about El Nido, and if you haven’t, well, keep reading!

-- Buy yourself a “dry bag” (shown above).
+- Buy yourself a “dry bag” (shown below).
 They are sold all through the town (don’t forget to bargain).
 These will come in handy on all your island hopping tours.

 - There is one ATM on the island with a maximum withdrawal limit of 10,000 per transaction and a 200 ($4 USD) fee.
 Everywhere takes cash apart from a small handful of restaurants (Art Cafe, Mezzanine Restaurant being two of them).

-- The best time to visit is between December – May when the skies are clear and the rain is minimal.
+- The best time to visit is from December – May when the skies are clear and the rain is minimal.

 - Power goes off at least 3-4 times a day sometimes for 30 minutes or up to a few hours.

-- Try and book a hotel with a generator so you can still use you A/C and fan (you’ll thank us!)
+- Try and book a hotel with a generator so you can still use your A/C and fan (you’ll thank us!)